Axodus/DEX/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Uniswap interface! 🦄
+Thank you for your interest in contributing to the Axodus interface! 🦄

 # Development